-Q. Am I required to enroll in and to complete Personal Development 140 - College Success for Student Athletes?
+Q. Am I required to enroll in and to complete Personal Development 140 - College Success

 A. Yes, it is a valuable course that all student athletes must enroll and complete in their first semester of intercollegiate participation to remain eligible.